 Email marketing platform

 To start growing your email list, you need to choose your favorite email marketing platform.
 If you’re first starting out a great platform to use is MailChimp.
-It has a ton of diversity allows you to create different lists, schedule emails for different time zones, and automate different messages depending on who has signed up for your list.
+It has a ton of diversity that allows you to create different lists, schedule emails for different time zones, and automate different messages depending on who has signed up for your list.

 If you have a little bit more budget to spend and you’re more advanced you might want to try platforms like Convertkit, Activecampaign, and if you’re really advanced, platforms like Infusionsoftwill serve you the best by letting you segment your different audiences and create unique mailing automations.